Sean Forbes: Early life

 When Sean was only a year old, he lost 90% of his hearing.
-Sean became deaf most likely from spinal meningitis when he was just a few months old.
+Sean became Deaf most likely from spinal meningitis when he was just a few months old.
 The cause was never officially diagnosed but Sean has said that the doctors had suspected spinal meningitis.
 Born into a musical family, Sean's father Scott Forbes was one-half of the Detroit country-rock group The Forbes Brothers.
-Sean's mother is a pianist.
 His uncle, Dennis Forbes, the other half of The Forbes Brothers, was a well-respected engineer who worked closely with Bob Seger.
 Sean grew up playing music with his siblings.
 When Sean was five years old, his parents bought him a drum set after seeing him follow along to all of the songs that his parents played on the radio, especially "Devil with a Blue Dress" by Mitch Ryder and the Detroit Wheels.
 Johnny "Bee" Badanjek, the drummer for Mitch Ryder and the Detroit Wheels, was a good friend of Sean's dad and would come over to the house and teach Sean how to drum.
 This started a lifelong mission for Sean to find a way into the music business.
 When he was ten, Sean started writing songs and playing guitar.

 In high school, Sean played in a band with childhood friends.
 He had dreams to be a drummer but knew first hand as a deaf person this would be extremely difficult.
 He attended the Rochester Institute of Technology, where the National Technical Institute for the Deaf is located.
-While attending RIT Sean noticed that there were many deaf and hard of hearing people that loved music, but didn't have the same access to music Sean had while growing up.
+While attending RIT Sean noticed that there were many Deaf and Hard-of-Hearing people that loved music, but didn't have the same access to music Sean had while growing up.
 Fond with lyrics, Sean would often interpret into American Sign Language many of his favorite songs.
 After his 3rd year at RIT, he decided to take a leave of absence from school and move back home to Detroit to figure out what was next for him.
 While attending The Detroit Music Awards, Sean met recording studio owner and Eminem publisher Joel Martin.
 As the story goes, Martin gave Forbes a piece of paper that said "Free Eminem Tickets E-mail Me" which fueled Forbes to e-mail Martin asking if he could work at the studio.
 Realizing that it would be tough to make it in the music business Sean returned to RIT to continue his education eventually completing a bachelor's degree in 2008.